interlynk-io/sbommv/docs/examples.md

 NOTE:

-- Project `cosign-project` must be present in the Interlynk
+- Project `cosign-dev` must be present in the Interlynk

 ## Conclusion